botpress/botpress/docs/guide/docs/main/memory.md

 ![Slot Extraction Emulator](../assets/slot-extraction-emulator.png)

-As is possible in Javascript, it is also possible to access the parameters with the following systax:
+As is possible in Javascript, it is also possible to access the parameters with the following syntax:

 {{state.session.slots["food"].value}}